 YOUNG ADULT BOOK

-Rogues, George R.R.
-Martin & Gardner Dozois, ed.
+Old Venus, George R.R.
+Martin & Gardner Dozois, eds.
 (Bantam)

 There’s a handy list of all the previous winners of the Locus Award at the Science Fiction Awards Database.